KusionStack/karpor/docs/cli/karpor.md

       --etcd-healthcheck-timeout duration                       The timeout to use when checking etcd health. (default 2s) --etcd-keyfile string                                     SSL key file used to secure etcd communication.
       --etcd-prefix string                                      The prefix to prepend to all resource paths in etcd. (default "/registry/karpor")
-      --etcd-readycheck-timeout duration                        The timeout to use when checking etcd readiness (default 2s) --etcd-servers strings                                    List of etcd servers to connect with (scheme://ip:port), comma separated.
+      --etcd-servers strings                                    List of etcd servers to connect with (scheme://ip:port), comma separated.
       --etcd-servers-overrides strings                          Per-resource etcd servers overrides, comma separated.
 The individual override format: group/resource#servers, where servers are URLs, semicolon separated.
 Note that this applies only to resources compiled into this server binary.
       --external-hostname string                                The hostname to use when generating externalized URLs for this master (e.g. Swagger API Docs or OpenID Discovery).